There are many different commercial real estate listing websites on the market.

-LoopNet call themselves a market leader when it comes to commercial real estate listings.
+LoopNet calls itself a market leader in commercial real estate listings.

-As most of the platforms above, they offer multi-family, retail, industrial, hotel-motel, agricultural, land and residential income properties.
+As most of the platforms above, it offers multi-family, retail, industrial, hotel-motel, agricultural, land, and residential income properties.

 We check this, but LoopNet claims to have 20 times the traffic of their closest competitor with 10 million monthly unique visitors.

 They also have an inventory size of 500,000.